Soft-Masked Diffusion Language Models: Experimental setup

 \section{Experimental setup}

 This appendix provides details on the experiments conducted for language modeling and code generation.
-All experiments were run on a compute node with 1--8 NVIDIA A100 GPUs, each with 80~Gigabytes of VRAM.
+All experiments were run on 1--2 compute nodes with 1--8 NVIDIA A100 GPUs, each with 80~Gigabytes of VRAM.